franchsli/whatsapp_clone_django/README.md

   - Use more with statements (????)
   - Re think if consumers should create contacts or create another consumer for that (i don't think so).....
 - [Implement tooltips](https://getbootstrap.com/docs/5.3/components/tooltips/)
-- **DO RIGHT NOW** Fix and finish the logic of the message date layers in chat:
-  - Implement something to display the layers only if that date it's not displayed already use a django filter that alters a global variable in tools.py.
-  - Check why the tags display None... or implement methods in the Chat model to do the job.
 - Rework messages list:
   - Display 'Yesterday' if the message has more than a day of difference but less than two.
   - Add the whatsapp date tags in HTML in the normal chat and in the searching message UI.